alfredomoraleja/goconfig/README.md

 - struct (hierarchical keys)
 - array (any type)

-The `time.Duration` type is currently not supported.
+The `time.Duration` type is fully supported and can be provided as a duration string (e.g. `"15s"`) or as nanoseconds.

 ## Built-in Flags